 Amoxicillin and Clindamycin.
 Commonly prescribed topical antibiotics include Baytril Otic, Otomax, Mometamax, and Tresaderm.

-- Steroids: Topical or oral corticosteroids are often prescribed in conjunction with antibiotics.
+- Steroids: Topical or oral corticosteroids such as Zymox solution are often prescribed in conjunction with antibiotics.
 They work to reduce the swelling and pain caused by the infection, and they can also ease inflammation caused by allergies.

 - Parasite Treatment: If parasites such as ear mites, fleas, or ticks are the cause of your dog’s infection, your veterinarian will thoroughly clean your dog’s ears to remove the parasites and may prescribe a topical anti-parasitic medication.
 Your dog may also need to be on antibiotics if the parasitic infection resulted in a secondary bacterial infection.